 Wheal Martyn Locals’ Pass

-Until the 28th February you can visit Wheal Martyn and pay a discounted entrance fee, which will allow you entry for 12 months if you are local.
-Pop to this Wheal Martyn post on their site for more information.
+Until February 2019 you can visit Wheal Martyn and pay a discounted entrance fee, which will allow you entry for 12 months if you are local.

 Discounts Local Attraction Entry Prices for Locals